 The Webhook Reply Node allows a workflow to send a custom reply to an HTTP request or send a message to a connected WebSocket client.
-For HTTP replies, the webhook must be configured to wait for a reply).
+For HTTP replies, the webhook must be configured to wait for a reply.

-All the standard components of an HTTP response are configurable in the Webhook Reply Node - the response code, the body, and the headers.
+For HTTP webhooks, all the standard components of an HTTP response are configurable in the Webhook Reply Node - the response code, the body, and the headers.
 For WebSocket webhooks, the only available field is the message to send.
 When using a WebSocket webhook, you must select the

 In the above example, the response code is set to